dat320-2014/course-info/README.md

+##External access to the Linux machines
+Information about how to do a remote login to the Linux machines can be found here: http://wiki.ux.uis.no/foswiki/Info/WebHome and here: http://wiki.ux.uis.no/foswiki/Info/HvordanLoggeInnP%E5Unix-anlegget

 ##Important: Sign up for Unix account

 To be effective in the lab on Tuesday, it is important that you sign up for an account on the Unix system prior to coming to the lab.
 The latest time to sign up is **Monday at 15:00**, in order to have your account ready for the lab on Tuesday.
 But there is no reason to delay; do it now!
 The instructions for sign up are here http://user.ux.uis.no/.